We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-This whole business comes up because I’m contemplating removing the flash suppressor from my Ruger Scout Rifle (hereinafter referred to as GSR, for Gunsite Scout Rifle, which is what Ruger calls it).
+This whole question of whether to put a muzzle brake on your rifle comes up because I’m contemplating removing the flash suppressor from my Ruger Scout Rifle (hereinafter referred to as GSR, for Gunsite Scout Rifle, which is what Ruger calls it).
 The primary function of a flash suppressor is to keep the shooter from being blinded by the muzzle flash of a short-barreled carbine.
 The secondary role is to keep the muzzle flash from being seen by people who may not have your best interests in mind.

 Flash suppressors are not new.
 The very horrible Enfield No. 5 Mk 1 Jungle Carbine, which was issued in World War II, had a cone-shaped suppressor.
 M-14s have suppressors, even though they have rifle-length barrels.
 And, of course, every rifle we issue, from the M-16 on forward, has one.
 They work by rapidly cooling the gas that exits a rifle’s muzzle.

 I have mixed feelings about my GSR’s suppressor.
 I don’t know if the rifle really needs it, and aside from managing gas balls, it gets in the way.
 Richard Mann, who literally wrote the book on Scout rifles, detests all muzzle brakes and flash suppressors, and I put much weight in his opinion.

 Will removing it change the rifle’s point of impact or its accuracy?

 Will I be blinded by gas?
 (I have been blinded by gas balls due to tent farts, not muzzle flash.
 I recovered, however.)